vishnusukumar14/tap_flutter_assignment/README.md

 ## Video Demo

-A short video demonstrating the app’s UI and key features including:
+A short video demonstrating the app’s UI and key features.

-- HomePage loading states (loading, loaded, error)
-- Search functionality with real-time results
-- Retry button behavior on error state
-- Smooth transitions and interactions

 You can watch the video here: